 - b.
-After publication of Reference (a), the Coast Guard extended the date for acceptance of assessments of mariner competence that are not signed by a Coast Guard approved Qualified Assessor.
-This CH-1 is revised to reflect this extension. - 5.
+The Coast Guard also recognizes that some of the model assessments are duplicative of assessments done in Coast Guard approved courses required for the endorsements.
+The successful completion of the course is sufficient evidence of meeting the applicable standard of competence. - 5.
 DISCLAIMER.
 This guidance is not a substitute for applicable legal requirements, nor is it itself a regulation.
 It is not intended to, nor does it impose legally binding requirements on any party.
 It represents the Coast Guard's current thinking on this topic and is issued for guidance purposes to outline methods of best practice for compliance with applicable law.
 You can use an alternative approach if the approach satisfies the requirements of the applicable statutes and regulations. - 6.
 MAJOR CHANGES.
-This Commandant Change Notice changes the guidance found in reference (a) concerning endorsements as Chief Engineer that are limited to service on OSVs, as follows: - a.
-Enclosure (1) is revised to remove grandfathering provisions for an STCW endorsement that expired on January 1, 2017, and to add an explanation of the requirement in 46 CFR 11.201(a)(1) to hold an appropriate national endorsement in order to qualify for an STCW endorsement. - b.
-Enclosures (2) and (3) are revised to reflect previously published policy extending the date for acceptance of assessments that were not signed by a Coast Guard approved Qualified Assessor, and to add additional information concerning assessments that are performed on military vessels.
+This Commandant Change Notice changes the guidance found in reference (a) as follows: - a.
+Enclosure (2) is revised to note that the applicable standard of competence in Table A-III/2 of the STCW Code is demonstrated by the successful completion of a Coast Guard approved course required for the endorsement, and that a separate assessment of competence is not needed.
+Enclosure (3) is revised to remove the applicable tasks from the Record of Assessment a mariner uses to document the completion of assessments that are not part of an approved course. - b.
+Enclosures (2) and (3) are revised to indicate that certain assessments do not need to be completed if the mariner holds an endorsement as Chief Engineer Officer or Second Engineer Officer on Ships Powered by Main Propulsion Machinery of 750 kW/1,000 HP or More and Less Than 3,000 kW/4,000 HP Propulsion Power.